Steckschwein/steckschwein.github.io/content/post/2023/02/index.md

 ---

 #### Status
+table gives a brief overview what we have achieved with the new CPLD board attached to the steckschwein peripherie boards (i/o, video/opl).
 | Date | CPU Clock (MHz) | Status | issues/finings |
 |:--:|-:|:-:|:-|
 | 2023/02/10 | 2 | OK | n.a.|